 Planning what you’re going to do during your staycation is a fun anticipatory activity and there’s no shortage of ideas.
 Still, we wanted to help out by giving you activities to explore.

-1. Start A Hobby or Dive Into Your Hobby
+1. Start A Hobby or Dive Into One

-We wrote an incredibly popular article about hobbies for women where we list 50 hobby ideas to get you started with some super-fun and new interests.
-But, a staycation is a good time to discover your interests.
+A staycation is an excellent time to discover your interests.
+We wrote an incredibly popular article about hobbies for women where we listed 50 hobby ideas to get you started.
+You should certainly read it if you’re struggling to think of fun ways to fill your time.
 Or, perhaps you have a hobby that fell by the wayside because you got too busy with work.
-It will feel so amazing to immerse yourself in it during your staycation.
+Get excited about immersing yourself in that abandoned hobby during your staycation.

 2. Explore Your City

 Get out of the house and discover the cool parts of your city.
 You don’t know what you don’t know about your city but luckily there are apps to assist.
 Foursquare is an app dedicated to highly curated lists of restaurants and events in your area.